luis-park-plurilock/llm-fastapi/README.md

 There are hundreds of finetuning parameters for the trl library.
 Please refer to this page in the trainingArguements section to learn what each parameter does: https://huggingface.co/docs/transformers/main_classes/trainer.
 Note that the finetuning API call takes in 9 finetuning parameters, and it is likely more will need to be added.

 ### Llama.cpp Repository
 The Llama.cpp repository is a versatile tool that facilitates several key tasks for working with models.
-It allows users to:
+Some of its capabilities are:

 1. Convert LoRA adapters to .ggml files
 2. Convert base Huggingface models to .gguf files